House with new blue siding from coastal windows and exteriors

 According to the United States Environmental Protection Agency, the best way to control mold growth is to control moisture.
 This means that you will need to make necessary repairs to siding panels that are not properly secured.
 If your home’s siding is rotting or old, replacement may be the best option for you.
 Choose a vinyl siding company (or a James Hardie® Elite Preferred Contractor) that offers professional installation, which decreases the chances of moisture destroying the interior or exterior of your home.

-Other reasons that you’ll need to replace your siding this season includes:
+Other reasons that you’ll need to replace your siding this season include:

 2.)
 Roofing: Safeguard Against Summer Leaks & Mold in the Attic